Home Visitation Programs Can Help More Families if They Address Domestic Violence

 • Mandated Reporting for Child Abuse: Challenges and Considerations

 The curriculum provides a wide range of resources that are designed to support home visitors in addressing family violence.
-An assessment tool for domestic violence called Women’s Experiences with Battering (WEB) that has been piloted and adapted for use during home visitors is provided.
-Two safety cards that have been developed for use during have visits are demonstrated through role plays and video vignettes.
+It also includes the Relationship Assessment Tool that has been piloted and adapted for use during home visits.
+Two safety cards that have been developed for use during home visits are demonstrated through role plays and video vignettes.
 The Healthy Moms, Happy Babies safety card is designed to facilitate talking with clients about healthy relationships, assessing for domestic violence, and discussing safety planning when violence is disclosed.
 A second safety card called Loving Parents, Loving Kids is used by home visitors to educate parents about how childhood exposure to violence can affect parenting and strategies to support parents and children exposed to violence.
-Other resources include the First Impressions DVD, a resource designed to educate parents about how exposure to domestic violence can impact early brain development, and the DVD, Something My Father Would Do, which features men who describe their experiences of growing up in violent households and how it influenced their lives, relationships, and parenting skills.
+Other resources include the First Impressions video, a resource designed to educate parents about how exposure to domestic violence can impact early brain development, and Something My Father Would Do, which features men who describe their experiences of growing up in violent households and how it influenced their lives, relationships, and parenting skills.
 Pre-training and post-training surveys are provided with the curriculum.

 - Realizing the Promise of Home Visitation: Addressing Domestic Violence and Child Maltreatment, a brief released at a Capitol Hill briefing in February, 2010.
 It was written by Futures Without Violence in partnership with the National Child Abuse Coalition and Safe Start Center, with sponsorship from the Avon Foundation for Women.